mfkimbell/kubernetes-docker-ansible-notes/README.md

 ## EKS (Elastic Kubernetes Service)
 ![Kubernetes-architecture-diagram-1-1-1024x698](https://github.com/mfkimbell/aws-and-other-cloud-notes/assets/107063397/6ab0ea6c-24ce-4181-8b7c-e6485c1f1a4a)

+* All of my projects, I ran EKS with the **Worked Nodes on EC2s** but you can also use **Fargate to let AWS handle the nodes**, making it serverless
+* AWS ALWAYS manages the control plane (EKS Control Plane)
+* `eksctl` is used to manage the EKS cluster

 <img width="603" alt="Screenshot 2025-02-19 at 2 50 42 PM" src="https://github.com/user-attachments/assets/05f4a065-9249-42d7-81a0-ea29e897a365" />

 <img width="1109" alt="Screenshot 2024-07-07 at 12 20 39 PM" src="https://github.com/mfkimbell/ci-cd-notes/assets/107063397/5e8cba67-274b-4f1d-aff8-796815cd21ee">